alviser/warden/README.md

 ### Other configurable values

-* `WARDEN_KEY_COOKIE_NAME` holds the name of the cookie used for the session key, change it if you alrady have cookies with the same name (if concerned: see Warden description to understand why it doesn't need particular protection)
+* `WARDEN_KEY_COOKIE_NAME` holds the name of the cookie used for the session key, change it if you alrady have cookies with the same name (if concerned: see Warden description in the paper to understand why it doesn't need particular protection)
 * `WARDEN_AUTH_COOKIE_NAME` holds the name used for linker cookies, change it if conflicts arise, but it's quite difficult it happens
 * `WARDEN_SHADOW_POSTFIX` holds a postfix appended to the name of session cookies, change it if you happen to have cookies with the same structure and postfix
 * `WARDEN_STATIC_HOST_NAME` put the static hostname here, but frankly this should be made dynamic ;)